Inflation and Your Money: How 3% Compounds Over Time

 What inflation actually does to your money over time

 Inflation is the gradual decline in purchasing power — the same amount of money buys less over time as prices rise.
-At the US historical average of approximately 3% annually, the effects compound to numbers most people find surprising.
+The following illustration uses a constant 3% annual inflation assumption.
+Actual inflation varies by country, period, and household spending pattern.

 $100,000 purchasing power at 3% annual inflation: